thegeeklab/hugo-geekblog/exampleSite/content/posts/usage/configuration.md

   # (Optional, default false) Auto-decrease brightness of images and add a slightly grayscale to avoid
   # bright spots while using the dark mode.
   geekblogDarkModeDim: false

+  # (Optional, default false) Enforce code blocks to always use the dark color theme.
+  geekblogDarkModeCode: false

    # (Optional, default true) Display a "Back to top" link in the site footer.
   geekblogBackToTop: true